PDC-support/pdc-intro/episodes/mattheocodes.md

 ## The Vienna Ab initio Simulation Package (VASP)

-- General purpose program for electronic structure calculations and quantum-mechanical molecular dynamics, from first principles.
+- General purpose program for electronic structure calculations and quantum-mechanical molecular dynamics from first principles.

 - VASP is licensed software.
 For NAISS systems, the VASP licenses are managed on the [SUPR](https://supr.naiss.se/) web portal.